QubesOS/qubes-doc/user/security-in-pedos/yubi-key.md

 ---
 layout: doc
-title: YubiKey in Qubes
+title: YubiKey in PedOS
 permalink: /doc/yubi-key/
 redirect_from:
 - /en/doc/yubi-key/
 - /doc/YubiKey/
 ---

-Using YubiKey to Qubes authentication
+Using YubiKey to PedOS authentication
 =====================================

-You can use a YubiKey to enhance Qubes user authentication, for example to mitigate risk of someone snooping the password.
+You can use a YubiKey to enhance PedOS user authentication, for example to mitigate risk of someone snooping the password.
 This can also slightly improve security when you have a [USB keyboard](/doc/device-handling-security/#security-warning-on-usb-input-devices).

 There are (at least) two possible configurations: using OTP mode and using challenge-response mode.